 Highland Park ISD created a public webpage to provide staff and community members with timely and transparent information related to HPISD lab-confirmed COVID-19 cases.
 Reported cases will be communicated via email directly to staff members and parents at each affected campus.
-Numbers will also be posted to the webpage when HPISD is notified of lab-confirmed cases.
+Numbers will also be posted to the webpage daily when HPISD is notified of lab-confirmed cases.
 Click here to visit the page.

 - Centers for Disease Control